Ultimate Furniture Cleaning Guide

 We love full aniline leather because it’s especially forgiving.
 General wear shows up on the couch, but quickly gets in step with the overall look and blends right in.
 Cleaning both full aniline and semi aniline leather furniture is the same, and it’s simple.
 Once a week grab a clean, damp cloth and use it to wipe or buff away noticeable stains.
 Use a brush vacuum-attachment to clear up debris and crumbs from tufts, seams, and corners.
 Doing this regularly keeps debris from caking into hard-to-reach areas.

 To keep your leather looking its best, commit to giving it a regular wipe-down with a leather conditioner for hydration and shine.
 We recommend the leather salve and leather oil from Otterwax.
-Apply once you’ve received and set up your sofa, and then again every six months to keep it in tip-top shape.
+Apply once you’ve received and set up your mid century modern sofa, and then again every six months to keep it in tip-top shape.

 If you spill something on your leather couch, cover the offending spill with a soft, dry cloth to soak up excess moisture.
 Take special care not to rub the stain!
 We get it: you’re nervous about your couch, and scrubbing seems like a good way to get your stain out.
 In fact, it simply encourages the stain to sink in further and set.
 Walk away.
 Once the initial spill is soaked up, gently clean the area by wiping with a damp cloth.
 From there, you can assess what further action is necessary.
 You may be pleased to see that the stain is gone.
 If it’s left a noticeable mark, consult a leather specialist or your local dry cleaner.